 - Physical therapist

-If you are pursuing a medical malpractice case, a medical expert is almost certainly required.
+If you are pursuing a medical malpractice lawsuit, a medical expert is almost certainly required.
 The medical expert will need to provide an opinion regarding how the medical professional or entity in question deviated from the standard of care owed to you.

 An attorney sometimes will be instructed by their client to find a medical expert that is likely to provide a favorable report or embellish their injuries.
 This is known as “expert shopping” and it is frowned upon by courts.